F1F88/sm-ext-log4sp/readme.md

 - **[gabime](https://github.com/gabime) [spdlog](https://github.com/gabime/spdlog)** library implements most of the functionality, log4sp.ext wraps the spdlog API for SourcePawn to use

-- Fyren, nosoop, Deathreus provides solution for expanding the Sink Handle of management
+- Fyren, nosoop, Deathreus provides solution for managing the Sink Handle

 If I missed anyone, please contact me.